phkaeser/wlmaker/README.md

   [![Packaging status](https://repology.org/badge/vertical-allrepos/wlmaker.svg)](https://repology.org/project/wlmaker/versions)

-> [!NOTE]
-> `wlmaker` covers basic functionality for using it on a single monitor.
-Please
-> report bugs you find, and functionality you're missing.

 ## Contributing

-Contributions and help are highly welcome!
+Contributions, help and bug reports are highly welcome!
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for details, and [code of conduct](CODE_OF_CONDUCT.md) for more.